1987 NCAA Division III men's ice hockey tournament

 The 1987 NCAA Division III Men's Ice Hockey Tournament was the culmination of the 1986–87 season, the 4th such tournament in NCAA history.
 It concluded with Plattsburgh State defeating Oswego State 8–3.
 All Quarterfinals matchups were held at home team venues, while all succeeding games were played in Plattsburgh, New York.

-Plattsburgh State's tournament performance and national championship was later vacated due to NCAA violations.
+Plattsburgh State's tournament performance and national championship were later vacated due to NCAA violations.

 Qualifying teams

 The following teams qualified for the tournament.
 There were no automatic bids, however, conference tournament champions were given preferential consideration.
 No formal seeding was used while quarterfinal matches were arranged so that the road teams would have the shortest possible travel distances.